earnestt1234/FED3_Viz/Manual.md

 <div style="page-break-after: always; break-after: page;"></div>

-# Sessions

-A **Session** is a saved application state within FED3 Viz.
-Sessions allow for users to save their work in a broader way than just saving settings or Groups.
-Saving a Session will preserve the loaded FED3 files, their Group Labels, all the created plots, and the settings in a file.
-This works by using Python's `pickle` library to write objects to a file.

-You can save a Session (at any time) by clicking the **Save Session Button** on the Home Tab.
-This will open a file dialog, which defaults to a `sessions` folder, whose location depends on your FED3 Viz installation:

-- **Windows or Mac Executable:** `fed3viz/sessions/`
-- **Python Script** (i.e. GitHub source code): `FED3_Viz/FED3_Viz/sessions/`

-The saved file will have the extension `.fed`.
-You can then load these files later by clicking the **Load Session Button**.
-Loading the session will populate the Home Tab with files and Groups, and then will show you the plots being drawn on the Plot Tab.
-Settings are also loaded.

-Session files created on one computer can be opened on another,  but there will likely be issues if the FED files referenced aren't in the same file path.
-You also can't open a Session file created in an `.exe` version of FED3 Viz on a Python script version, and vice versa.

-**Do not open/unpickle any files from unknown or untrusted sources, as they can be malicious.**

-<div style="page-break-after: always; break-after: page;"></div>

 # Quick Tips

 Here are some features and tips not covered elsewhere that may improve your experience with FED3 Viz: